COVID inequity: In Africa, at-home tests are scarce, costly

 “I wish we could just walk into a pharmacy and buy a cheap self-testing kit like we do with pregnancy or HIV,” she said as she left the clinic in a working-class township of Harare.
 “It would be much easier.”

-For millions of people in rich countries, COVID-19 self-tests are abundant and free, including in Britain, Canada, France and Germany.
+For millions of people in rich countries, COVID-19 self-tests have at times been abundant and free, including in Britain, Canada, France and Germany.
 But most people across Africa have limited access to them.

 Zimbabwe introduced free walk-in testing centers in November 2020, but supplies are tight and the country still has no national program to distribute at-home tests.